SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - Note that if you want to work with the value of `sy-tabix`, you should do so immediately after the `LOOP` statement to avoid possible overwriting in statements contained in the loop block.

-*Restricting the area of the table to be looped over*
+### Restricting the Area of a Table to Be Looped Over

 The additions of `LOOP` statements come into play when you want to restrict the table content to be respected by the loop because you do not want to loop over the entire table.
 Note that the examples only show work areas as target objects to hold the table line read.